osxmidi/ScorchCrafter/README.md

 For lv2 run ./makelv2 in the /ScorchcrafterGUI/bin folder (probably requires a chmod +x makelv2 and a chmod +x lvmake)

+lvmake is a renamed lv2_ttl_generator binary.

+Using g++ lv2_ttl_generator.c -o lvmake should make lvmake.

 -------

 To make manually